mam-mih-val/bmn_magnetic_field/README.md

-# BM@N Magnetic field visializer
+# BM@N Magnetic field visualizer
 This is a library for visualizing measured magnetic field.

 ## Installation
 ### Requirements:
-* Installed ROOT of version 6.18 or higher
+* Installed ROOT of version 6.18 or higher built with C++17 (you can download pre-built version on https://root.cern/releases/release-62404/)
 * CMake version 3.0 or higher

 ### Building from the sources